Alpine F1 Team: 2021 season

 For 2021 Alpine signed two-time World Champion Fernando Alonso to replace an outgoing Daniel Ricciardo.
-This would mark Alonso's third spell driving for Team Enstone having driven for them from 2003 to 2006 and again from 2008 to 2009 and won two drivers championships with the team in 2005 and 2006 when the team used the Renault name. and Esteban Ocon was retained from the 2020 Renault team.
+This would mark Alonso's third spell driving for Team Enstone having driven for them from 2003 to 2006 and again from 2008 to 2009 and won two drivers championships with the team in 2005 and 2006 when the team used the Renault name.
+Esteban Ocon was retained from the 2020 Renault team.
 The Alpine car used Renault engines.
 Renault team boss, Cyril Abiteboul, announced he would leave as Renault transitioned to Alpine.
 Abiteboul was replaced by Davide Brivio, who previously worked for Suzuki in MotoGP.

 Alpine's first race ended with Alonso being forced to retire, after debris caused his car to overheat.
 Ocon was hit by Aston Martin driver, Sebastian Vettel.
 Despite a disappointing start, Alpine scored in the next fifteen races, including a victory for Ocon at the 2021 Hungarian Grand Prix.

 It marked the first victory for a French driver driving for a French team since Olivier Panis' triumph at the 1996 Monaco Grand Prix driving for the Ligier team as well as the first victory for a French driver driving a French car powered by a French engine since Alain Prost's triumph at the 1983 Austrian Grand Prix driving a Renault car.
 Alonso also scored a podium in the Qatar Grand Prix, after qualifying fifth but starting third due to Max Verstappen and Valtteri Bottas gaining grid penalties.